 Failures of insulators due to pollution flashover can cause potentially long outages and require expensive, time-consuming maintenance.
 Experience has demonstrated that one of the leading causes of such failures is improper specification of insulators in the first place, meaning that the designs selected prove unable to cope with actual service stresses due to environmental pollution.
 It is therefore vital for engineers at power supply companies to determine the real pollution characteristics of the environment into which insulators will be put into service.

-This past contribution to INMR by Igor Gutman in Sweden and Wallace Vosloo of Eskom in South Africa introduced practical field and laboratory experience with different pollution monitoring techniques and presented principles to convert from one parameter to another.
-It also discussed how to use these parameters for insulator dimensioning according to the requirements of IEC 60815.
+This edited past contribution to INMR by Igor Gutman of the Independent Insulation Group in Sweden and Wallace Vosloo of Eskom in South Africa reviewed practical experience with pollution monitoring techniques and presented principles to convert from one parameter to another.
+It also discussed how to use these parameters for insulator dimensioning according to the requirements of the IEC 60815.

 Leakage Current Measurement

-Leakage current flowing on an insulator depends mainly on the characteristics of the pollution on its surface as well as its geometry and material.
-For this reason, measuring and analyzing leakage current can be useful to estimate pollution severity and risk of flashover.
+Leakage current flowing on an insulator depends mainly on the characteristics of the pollution on its surface as well as on its geometry and material.
+Measuring and analyzing leakage current can therefore be useful to estimate pollution severity and risk of flashover.

 Leakage current is usually measured by collecting the current at the ground end of energized insulators.
 The three most common methods for this purpose are:

-The number of leakage current pulses (or surges) exceeding some threshold level can be recorded during a period of time.
-This is important since the numbers of pulses as well as their amplitudes increase when approaching the last stage of the pollution flashover process.
+Number of leakage current pulses (or surges) exceeding some threshold level can be recorded during a period of time.
+This is important since number of pulses as well as their amplitudes increase when approaching the final stage of the pollution flashover process.